-As Buddhist practitioners, we begin by always bringing our practice to our own mind, and our own level of experience–regardless of what practice we do.
-We want to see integration of our practice and our daily life.
-And most importantly, we want to have pure heart, pure motivation, and pure intention.
+As Buddhist practitioners, we begin by always bringing our practice to our own mind and our own level of experience–regardless of what practice we do.
+We want to see the integration of our practice and our daily life.
+And most importantly, we want to have a pure heart, pure motivation, and pure intention.
 In this video teaching, Phakchok Rinpoche discusses how we go about building the best motivation–that of bodhicitta.

 Building Bodhicitta Beginning with Loving Kindness

-We begin slowly, by first making the wish to practice loving kindness and compassion every day.
+We begin slowly, by first making the wish to practice loving-kindness and compassion every day.
 This intention shifts our motivation to focus outwards–to loosen our fixation on our self.
 But, after some time, we should not just stop here–at wishing others to be happy–then we add the greater motivation to expand our motivation even wider to bodhicitta.
 Most importantly as we take this step, we want to see self and others as exactly equal–all sentient beings, even animals or small bacteria as the same.

 Building Bodhicitta–Respecting Others

-If we take some time to reflect carefully, when we don”t see all beings the same as ourselves, we are being disrespectful.
+If we take some time to reflect carefully, when we don’t see all beings the same as ourselves, we are being disrespectful.
 We show disrespect by not treating others as important.
 One of our objectives, to clean ourselves, is to really see and feel emotionally, mentally, and from the bottom of our heart–this feeling that we should respect all beings just as we respect ourselves.

 That is the real beginning of the bodhisattva path.
 The only way to transform is to focus on ourselves and all other beings as equal–that’s a crucial step.
 Often for us, enlightenment is not relevant–we don’t see it as achievable.
 But, if we can start thinking seriously about bodhicitta, enlightenment becomes truly achievable.

-We transform by beginning with ourselves–we reflect on our own mind, heart and experience–and then we see how our bodhicitta develops through our practice .When we observe that change, we know that we are changing from the core.
+We transform by beginning with ourselves–we reflect on our own mind, heart, and experience–and then we see how our bodhicitta develops through our practice.When we observe that change, we know that we are changing from the core.

-See all beings as yourself.
+See all beings like yourself.
 That means all sentient beings, but we help ourselves train by treating everything with respect.
-Rinpoche suggests we adopt an respectful attitude to everything we use or encounter, such as flowers or candles.
+Rinpoche suggests we adopt a respectful attitude to everything we use or encounter, such as flowers or candles.
 Treat objects carefully and in a dignified way.
 Bodhicitta takes time.
 And you’ll see that as your view of all beings changes, you will naturally act respectfully and kindly even to inanimate items.
 You won’t throw things or break things, or treat objects so casually.
 After all, does it really help when we throw our phone because we’re frustrated?